 Related to pattern recognition is the concept of an internal mental vocabulary.
 A simple perspective is that mental “words” match words in the language we know best.
 By the time you learn the word “dog,” you have an idea for what a dog is.
 But there are differences between our verbal and mental vocabularies.
 You can recognize an animal you’ve seen before without having to know what it’s called.
 More abstractly, you can know how to deal with a situation you’ve been in before without needing a name for that situation.

 Many people experience an inner voice, which seems to be just one particular way of thinking.
-I often thinking without an inner voice.
+I often think without an inner voice.
 But I do hear one, often, when I’m faced with a decision or problem that takes me a little more time to solve.
 Often my inner voice acts, to me, as a simple tool to help organize my own thoughts.
 For example, if I’m analyzing a list of options, I find it useful to “say” the options out loud in my mind to crystallize my comprehension of the full list.
 If I’m trying to solve a tricky math or coding question, I’ll ask “aloud” (in my mind), title-like questions, such as: What’s the simplest toy version of this problem?
 What other problems does this remind me of?

 Whether or not you use an inner voice, there are still meta-protocols available to modes of thought.
 For example, in whatever job you have, you probably have faced many different variations of similar challenges.
 When those challenges can be helped with a lot of thought, you probably develop templates for solving similar problems.
 Because I like math, I’ll use that as an example.
 In 1945, the mathematician George Pólya published a small book called How to Solve It, in which he outlined conceptual guidelines for tackling difficult math problems.
 These are examples of meta-protocols available to modes of thought.
 They are processes that are not learned the way you memorize how to play a piano song, but rather that seem to exist at a higher level in a hierarchy of thought because there are abstract and unknown variables involved in each specific implementation of the process.